aws4embeddedlinux/meta-aws-demos/nxp-imx8m/aws-iot-greengrass-v2/README.md

-# Build AWS IoT Greengrass v2.0 on the NXP i.MX8MQEVK
+# Build AWS IoT Greengrass v2.0 on the NXP i.MX8MQEVK and i.MX8MPEVK

-The following guide will build a Yocto image on an AWS instance for the NXP i.MX8MQuad EVK that contains AWS IoT Greengrass v.
+The following guide will build a Yocto image on an AWS instance for the NXP i.MX8MQuad EVK or i.MX8MPlus EVK that contains AWS IoT Greengrass v.
 2.0 and the dependencies for Amazon SageMaker Edge Manager and the Deep Learning Runtime.

 **Requirements** :
 * An AWS account